-Prerequisite(s): Acceptance into the Nursing Program Corequisite(s): NUR 170/PNR 170 and PHM 171 Pre/Corequisite(s): BIO 217, PSY 110
+Prerequisite(s): Acceptance into the Nursing Program Corequisite(s): NUR 170/PNR 170 and PHM 171

-NUR 180 - HEALTH PROMOTION AND MAINTENANCE Credit(s): 9
+NUR 180 - HEALTH PROMOTION AND MAINTENANCE

 Students will build upon the knowledge, skills, and attitudes of nursing fundamentals to apply health concepts in the various health care settings.
 Students will explore health maintenance concepts and common health concerns with specialized populations across the lifespan.
 Same as PNR 180